nico-castro/advent-of-code/2020/9/README.md

  The first step of attacking the weakness in the XMAS data is to find the first number in the list (after the preamble) which is
  *not*
  the sum of two of the 25 numbers before it.
  *What is the first number that does not have this property?*

+Your puzzle answer was `1721308972`.

+The first half of this puzzle is complete!
+It provides one gold star: *